CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 # Introduction

+The Open Source Data Diode (OSDD) is a mid-tier, low-cost, open source data diode aimed at use by public and private parties in the Netherlands.
+The OSDD consists of a hardware device, the physical diode, and a software suite in which additional functionality can be programmed for specific use cases.

 This codebase contains both a prototype version for a proxy framework for data diodes and the hardware schematics of the diode itself.
 Currently, the OSDD contains a proxy implementation for the Kafka protocol and it also transports metrics (statsd format) through the diode.

 All code have been written primarily for Linux systems.

-# License Information

-The current license is Apache 2.
-The code will be published under EUPL.

-Until the formal publication, the original codebase is NOT for distribution and only intended for use by the OSDD community members.
-Branches are free to distribute and publish on discretion of the repective branche owner/moderator.
+The OSDD demonstrator was developed in a collaboration between the Ministry of Defense, The Hague Security Delta and Technolution.

 # Standard for Public Code

-We endorse the standard for public code as defined by the Foundation for Public Code.
+We endorse the Standard for Public Code as defined by the Foundation for Public Code.
 We ask our contributors to endorse this standard as well.
 Full information: https://standard.publiccode.net/

 # Build